 GeoLite2 databases are free IP geolocation databases comparable to, but less accurate than, MaxMind’s GeoIP2 databases.
-The GeoLite2 Country, City, and ASN databases are updated weekly, every Tuesday.
+The GeoLite2 Country, City, and ASN databases are updated twice weekly, every Tuesday and Friday.
 GeoLite2 data is also available as a web service in the GeoLite2 Country and GeoLite2 City web services.
 Users of the GeoLite2 web services are limited to 1000 IP address lookups per service per day.

 You will need a free GeoLite2 account to download the GeoLite2 databases or to query the GeoLite2 web services.

 From the side menu in your account portal, you can select “Download Files” to download GeoLite2 databases in binary or CSV format.
 You can select “Manage License Keys” to generate a license key, which can be used to automate GeoLite2 binary database downloads with the GeoIP Update program or query the web services.

 For more information about using GeoLite2, see our section on integration below.

 IP geolocation is inherently imprecise.
 Locations are often near the center of the population.
 Any location provided by a GeoIP database should not be used to identify a particular address or household.

 Use the Accuracy Radius as an indication of geolocation accuracy for the latitude and longitude coordinates we return for an IP address.
 The actual location of the IP address is likely within the area defined by this radius and the latitude and longitude coordinates.